AungKMin/caesar-cipher/README.md

 # caesar-cipher
-A program that encodes and decodes using caesar cipher.
+A program that encodes and decodes using the Caesar cipher.
 The text-based user interface can be accessed by running main.py.
 The GUI version can be accessed by running kivymain.py; note that this requires a working installation of kivy.